mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You will need to make a note of the full path to the configuration file.
-Note that the filename entered must end with .yaml (even if it is not shown when browsing the files on your OS).
+Note that the filename entered must end with .YAML (even if it is not shown when browsing the files on your OS).

-Setting the configuration file at instrument object creation from the previous example we now have a default output directory.
-Additionally we will perform vanadium normalisation by default too.
+Setting the configuration file from the previous example we now have a default output directory and perform vanadium normalisation by default too.

 .. code-block:: python

     from isis_powder import Polaris

-    config_file_path = r"C:\path\to\your\config_file.yaml"
+    config_file_path = r"C:\path\to\your\config_file.YAML"
     a_pol_obj = Polaris(config_file=config_file_path, ...)
     # Will now divide by the vanadium run by default as this was
     # set in the configuration file